Franz Brentano (1838-1917)

 It did not escape Brentano that an Aristotelian realism about universals poses a serious problem.
 According to this view, universals exist in re, that is, not independently of the substances in which they occur.
 It follows, in the case of material substances, that an accident can exist in more than one place at the same time.
 It may also be that an accident ceases to exist altogether when all its instances disappear, but later begins to exist again as soon as there is a new instance in which it occurs.

 At this point, one must consider again the role that Brentano assigns to linguistic analysis.
-Brentano relies on such an analysis when he interprets simple categorical judgments as existential judgments.
-This analysis could remove the root from which the problem of multiple existence arises.
-Consider, for example, the simple categorical judgment:
+Brentano relies on such an analysis when he interprets simple categorical judgements as existential judgements.
+This analysis should remove the root from which the problem of multiple existence arises.
+Consider, for example, the simple categorical judgement:

 A. Some men are bald-headed.

-Brentano reduces this judgment to the following existential judgment:
+Brentano reduces this judgement to the following existential judgement:

 B. A bald-headed man exists.